BearToCode/carta/README.md

 Markdown highlighting is done using **PrismJS**, [here](https://github.com/PrismJS/prism-themes) you can find some themes, but you can find more by searching online.

-You can find Markdown stylesheet.
+You can find complete Markdown stylesheet online.
 For example [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)(used in the demo), or [tailwind-typography](https://tailwindcss.com/docs/typography-plugin).

 ## Extensibility